Orphan X

 Orphan X is a 2016 thriller novel written by Gregg Hurwitz.
-It is the first in a ten-book series of the same name from publisher Minotaur Books.
+It was Hurwitz's first book in the Orphan X series, and was followed by The Nowhere Man.
 For a time, the film rights belonged to Warner Bros.

-Since its debut, the novel has been followed by several sequels, continuing the story of Evan Smoak, a former government assassin who now operates as the Nowhere Man to help those in need.
-As of 2025, the series includes the following books:
+In the novel, Evan Smoak, a former government assassin, operates as the Nowhere Man to help those in need.
+The book was released on January 19, 2016, by Minotaur Books.